Rommel myth: Successes in North Africa

 The American press soon began to take notice of Rommel as well, following the United States' entry into the war on 11 December 1941, writing that: "The British ... admire him because he beat them and were surprised to have beaten in turn such a capable general".
 General Claude Auchinleck distributed a directive to his commanders seeking to dispel the notion that Rommel was a "superman".
 The Battle of Kasserine Pass during the Tunisian Campaign intensified the GIs' admiration towards Rommel.
 The cult of personality was so strong that, according to Peter Schrijvers, "for the remainder of the war, German POWs would part with pictures of Rommel as reluctantly as GIs were eager to get them".
 While Allied troops respected Rommel, civilians held the "widely accepted" negative image of Rommel's origin and his connection with the Nazis.
 As described by Rosie Goldschmidt Waldeck (who debunked the invented story) and The New York Times in 1943, "It has been said that Rommel started his career as a Hitler hoodlum and owes his quick rise to his early collaboration with Himmler."
 This line of propaganda perpetuated until the war ended.
 According to Atkinson, to counter the "perverse chivalry" ("war without hate", in Rommel's words) that Rommel promoted, the British and American authorities instituted hate training and tried to raise the eagerness to kill the enemies by stressing enemy brutality, as well as spattering slaughterhouse blood in assault training courses.
 General John Strawson notes the same difference in attitudes to war between the leaderships of the two sides.

-The attention of the Western and especially the British press thrilled Goebbels, who wrote in his diary in early 1942: "Rommel continues to be the recognised darling of even the enemies' news agencies".
-Rommel was pleased by the media attention, both domestic and foreign, often discussing it in letters to his wife.
+The attention of the Western and especially the British press thrilled Goebbels, who wrote in his diary in early 1942: "Rommel continues to be the recognized darling of even the enemies' news agencies."
+The Field Marshal was pleased by the media attention, although he knew the downsides of having a reputation.
 (Note: Quote from one of Rommel's letters, January 1942: "The opinion of me in the world press has improved.")
 Hitler took note of the British propaganda as well, commenting in the summer of 1942 that Britain's leaders must have hoped "to be able to explain their defeat to their own nation more easily by focusing on Rommel".

-Rommel was the German commander most frequently covered in the German media, and the only one to be given a press conference, which took place in October 1942.
+The Field Marshal was the German commander most frequently covered in the German media and the only one to be given a press conference, which took place in October 1942.
 The press conference was moderated by Goebbels and was attended by both domestic and foreign media.
-Rommel declared: "Today we ... have the gates of Egypt in hand, and with the intent to act!"
+Rommel declared: "Today we (...) have the gates of Egypt in hand, and with the intent to act!"
 Keeping the focus on Rommel distracted the German public from Wehrmacht losses elsewhere as the tide of the war began to turn.
 He became a symbol that was used to reinforce the German public's faith in an ultimate Axis victory.